 Children at Home = Creative Minds Searching for Adventures

 Unfortunately, most children’s accidents and injuries take place in homes, rather than at childcare centers.
 Our treasures are at risk of getting injured every day, so, keeping them safe is a big challenge.
 The good news is that we can take preventive measures to protect their lives.
 As an early childhood assessor, it is my responsibility to ensure the safety of thousands of children at home daycare centers and childcare centers.
 Therefore, to help avoid tragic situations, I have compiled a list of some common dangers and precautions.

 Danger of Suffocation

-All small objects of 1 ¼ inch of diameter and 2 ½ inches long, or small round objects of 1 ¾ inch of diameter are a choking hazard for young children.
+All small objects of 1 ¼ inch in diameter and 2 ½ inches long, or small round objects of 1 ¾ inch in diameter are a choking hazard for young children.
 Small objects such as staples, push pins, broken crayons, pieces of playdough, and some toys that have small pieces such as Mr. Potato Head, could be choking hazards as well.

 That is why I recommend that you always read the recommendations of the manufacturer before giving your children a toy.
 A lot of toys include a choking hazard warning: “Small parts, not for children under three years.”

 Danger of Poisoning

 Sometimes, the chaos of our days distracts us and we inadvertently leave medications in our purses, kitchen cabinets, side tables, etc. within the reach of our children.